joshbalfour/node-cognitive-services/README.md

 ##### Description

 Enrollment for speaker verification is text-dependent, which means speaker need to choose a specific phrase to use in both enrollment and verification.
-List of supported phrases can be found in <a href="https://dev.projectoxford.ai/docs/services/563309b6778daf02acc0a508/operations/5652c0801984551c3859634d">Verification Phrase - List All Supported Verification Phrases</a>.<br/><br/>
+List of supported phrases can be found in Verification Phrase - List All Supported Verification Phrases.
 The service requires at least 3 enrollments for each speaker before the profile can be used in verification scenarios.
 It is recommended to use the same device (mic) in both enrollment and verification.

 ##### Parameters